-GOAL B: To enhance the knowledge and skills of Mississippi's youth to promote a successful transition to adulthood.

-OBJECTIVE B.1 ASU Agriculture Program will develop research-or-evidence based practices and educational programs that address the needs of Mississippi youth.
+GOAL B: To enhance the knowledge and skills of Mississippi's youth to promote a successful transition to adulthood OBJECTIVE B.1 ASU Agriculture Program will develop research-or-evidence based practices and educational programs that address the needs of Mississippi youth.
 Outcome: Increase the number of research-or-evidence based practices and educational programs available related to positive youth development.

 B.1.1 STRATEGY: Adapt/create research based practices and educational programs that address the needs of Mississippi communities and businesses.
 Output: The number and name of research-or-evidence based practices and educational programs related to positive youth adapted and/or developed for implementation.
-Efficiency: The ASU Extension Program Educational programs will be adapted or created by a team of Extension specialists and educators to be distributed across the Extension program.
+Efficiency: ASU Extension Program Educational programs will be adapted or created by a team of Extension specialists and educators to be distributed across the Extension program.
 A team-based approach to program development will limit the amount of time our specialists would typically dedicate to program creation or adaptation.
-Explanatory: In times of limited resources, funding agencies may prefer to support organizations that implement educational programs with evidence of impacting knowledge, skills, or behaviors.